 Consider this: workers spend as much as 4 hours every week preparing for meetings.
 If you have a dozen employees, that equates to 48 hours wasted every week.
 Technological solutions such as meeting software or legal case management software can help your firm recoup lost time, simplify and lower overhead, and harness the power of automation.

 Firms that fail to implement technological solutions will not be positioned to compete with progressive firms.
-Technological solutions can be confusing, especially with the wide array of options on the market; however, it can dramatically improve both client service and overall law firm profitability.
+Technological solutions can be confusing, especially with the wide array of options on the market; however, they can dramatically improve both client service and overall law firm profitability.